Ancient Aliens: Alien Con

 From 2016 to 2018, A&E Networks co-produced a number of multi-day events branded as "Alien Con".
 Some events were organized as symposia, and others were organized as residential conventions similar to Worldcon.
 Guests from the series hosted several panels, in addition to offering book signings and photos.
-Footage from the conventions hosted in 2016 and 2017 appeared in several episodes in Seasons 11, 12 and 13.
+Footage from the conventions hosted in 2016 and 2017 were featured during Seasons 11, 12 and 13.
 Highlights from the 2018 Baltimore Alien Con were featured during the Season 14 episode "Project Hybrid".

 Action Bronson Watches Ancient Aliens

-In April 2016, Vice on TV released Action Bronson Watches Ancient Aliens, which was followed by a ten-episode series, later retitled Traveling the Stars.
+In April 2016, Viceland released Action Bronson Watches Ancient Aliens, which was followed by a ten-episode series, later retitled Traveling the Stars.
 Each episode features rapper Action Bronson and celebrity guests watching episodes of Ancient Aliens while intoxicated by cannabis.
 The series is presented in a comedy-documentary format which parodies Ancient Alienss presentation style.

 Bronson praised Ancient Aliens, saying it is "the best thing that was ever created by man."
-According to producers Jordan Kinley and Hannah Gregg, Traveling the Stars was developed as a response to complaints by disgruntled viewers of H2 which Vice on TV's programming replaced.
+According to producers Jordan Kinley and Hannah Gregg, Traveling the Stars was developed as a response to complaints by disgruntled viewers of H2 which Viceland's programming replaced.
 Traveling the Stars was renewed for a second season in 2019.